As well as outreach support, Women’s Aid Orkney offers safe temporary refuge accommodation for women affected by domestic abuse.

 The short answer is there is no time limit.

 Your support worker will work closely with you during your stay so that you can come to a decision together about when to move on to alternative accommodation.
-The length of the stay stay therefore depends on each individual’s needs and is about 6 months on average.
+The length of the stay stay therefore depends on each individual’s needs.

 Help with moving on